North Side main line: Red & Purple Modernization Project

 As part of the program, the CTA also dubbed the "Red & Purple Modernization Project."
 CTA recently studied four possible alternatives for the project and they are willing to provide community updates that can make improvements of those studies in late 2012 to 2013.
 CTA was proposing to close down five stations on the Red and Purple lines.
 The five potential stations include Foster, South Boulevard, Jarvis, Lawrence, and Thorndale.

 In 2011, CTA planned a scoping process and which they provided public meetings and a comment period.
 The purpose of the scoping process was to ask operators and attentive parties to provide guidance on the proposed alternatives, the purpose and need for the project and the proposed topics of evaluation and potential effects and mitigation measures to be considered.
 During the scoping process CTA introduced six alternatives as part of the project.

-This project will completely rebuild the Lawrence, Argyle, Berwyn, and Bryn Mawr stations and the construction of a new Red-Purple bypass, construction on the project began on October 2, 2019 and will be completed in 2025.
+This project completely rebuilt the Lawrence, Argyle, Berwyn, and Bryn Mawr stations and the construction of a new Red-Purple bypass.
+Construction on the project began on October 2, 2019 and was completed on July 20, 2025.